rchui/laminar/docs/index.md

 >>> 2
 ```

 `laminar` will infer from the defined `Parameter` layer and shard, how many tasks to create in the `Process` layer.
 Any `Layer` attribute can be defined as a `ForEach` parameter.
+Even ones that have not been sharded.

 ```python
 # main.py